BHI Brain Health Scholar Application Process

 BHI Brain Health Scholar Description

-The Brain Health Scholar will primarily work remotely, so must have reliable access to the internet.
+The Brain Health Scholar will work primarily remotely, so must have reliable access to the internet.
 Their duties include, but are not limited to, the following:

 - Attend webinars, labs, and presentations on the science of brain health and research methods.

 - Complete the BHI youth stakeholder prioritization survey.
 In doing so, the research assistant will contribute a youth perspective on the brain health risk and protective factors in Sarasota and/or Bradenton, Florida, share his/her perspective of how the COVID-19 pandemic has affected the community, and help to shape the research that is conducted in the community.

 - Assist in analyzing and presenting the results, including discussion on next steps

 - Assist in creating communications and recruitment for youth related to the survey and Brain Health Scholar program.

 - Assist with press releases regarding the BH Scholar program.

 - Assist in identifying/recruiting youth leaders to complete the final BHI survey.

 - Serve as Brain Health Champions in schools and at community events.

 - Manage and respond to project related email.